fioprotocol/fips/fip-9.md

 |voteproxy|proxy_vote|FIO Address field can now be left blank.|

 ## Motivation
-In order to make voting/proxying "free" to users to encourage them to vote/proxy, the voteproducer and voteproxy actions require FIO Address, as FIO Address is needed to allow payment with bundled trasnactions instead of tokens.
+In order to make voting/proxying "free" to users to encourage them to vote/proxy, the voteproducer and voteproxy actions require FIO Address, as FIO Address is needed to allow payment with bundled transactions instead of tokens.
 However, it introduced the **requirement** that the token holder have a FIO Address in order to vote/proxy.
 As recommended in [Issue 47](https://github.com/fioprotocol/fio/issues/47) it makes sense to also allow voting/proxying even when token holder does not have a FIO Address.

 ## Specification
 #### Changes to existing actions